-ITAKA aims at supporting the development of aviation biofuels in an economically, socially and environmentally sustainable manner, improving the readiness of existing technologies and infrastructures.
+ITAKA is an EC funded research project that intends to support the development of aviation biofuels in Europe, in an economically, socially and environmentally sustainable manner, improving the readiness of existing technologies and infrastructures.

-ITAKA is a collaborative project framed in the implementation of the European Union (EU) policies, in particular the implementation of the European Industrial Bioenergy Initiative (EIBI) of the European Strategic Energy Technology Plan (SET-Plan).
+ITAKA is a collaborative project framed in the implementation of the European Union (EU) policies.
+In particular, it supports the implementation of the European Industrial Bioenergy Initiative (EIBI) of the European Strategic Energy Technology Plan (SET-Plan).
 It specifically aims to contribute to the fulfilment of some of the short-term objectives (2015) of the EU Advanced Biofuels Flight Path initiative, the goal of which is to reach a target of 2 million tons of biofuels used in European civil aviation by 2020.

-The generated knowledge will aim to identify and address barriers to innovation and commercial deployment.
+The generated knowledge will allow to identify and address barriers to innovation and commercial deployment.

 ITAKA project work plan relies on the following Work Breakdown Structure (WBS).

-Senasa, Airbus, Asociatia Centrul de Biotechnologiimicrobiene, Compañía Logística de Hidrocarburos, EADS, École Politechnique Federale de Lausanne, Embraer, The Manchester Metropolitan University, Neste Oil, SkyEnergy, Camelina Company España, Consorzio per la Ricerca e la Dimostrazione Sulle Energie Rinnovabili.
+Senasa, AirBP, Airbus group, Asociatia Centrul de Biotechnologiimicrobiene, Avinor, Compañía Logística de Hidrocarburos, École Politechnique Federale de Lausanne, Embraer, Lufthansa, The Manchester Metropolitan University, Neste Oil, SAS, SkyEnergy, Camelina Company España, Consorzio per la Ricerca e la Dimostrazione Sulle Energie Rinnovabili.

 Collaborators: KLM Royal Dutch Airlines, USAMVB (Universitatea de Ştiinte Agronomice şi Medicină Veterinară Bucureşti)

 Since the commencement of this project, the team has seen the following achievements: